 When you’re in the throes of new love, do a mental check for the possibility of mania.

-- Bought anything recently?
-Lovers’ gifts, even if expensive, tend to be intimate—a diamond watch because she loved it in the window, a CD that you mixed just for him.
-In contrast, manic purchases are more likely to be status driven, such as a Porsche you can no way afford, or multiples, such as six similar purses in a day.
+Bought anything recently?
+Lovers’ gifts, even if expensive, tend to be intimate—a diamond watch because she loved it in the window, a personalized playlist you made just for him.
+In contrast, manic purchases are more likely to be status-driven, such as a Porsche you can no way afford, or multiples, such as six similar purses in a day.

 —From “In the Mood for Love,” Haase and Goldenberg